David Niven: Personal life

 While on leave in 1940, Niven met Primula "Primmie" Susan Rollo (18 February 1918 – 21 May 1946), the daughter of London lawyer William H.C.
 Rollo.
 After a whirlwind romance, they married on 16 September 1940.
-A son, David, Jr., was born in December 1942 and a second son, James Graham Niven, on 6 November 1945.
-Primmie died at the age of 28, only six weeks after the family moved to the US.
-She fractured her skull in a fall in the Beverly Hills, California home of Tyrone Power, while playing a game of sardines.
+A son, David Jr., was born in December 1942 and a second son, James Graham Niven, on 6 November 1945.
+Primmie died at the age of 28, six weeks after the family moved to the US.
+She fractured her skull in a fall in the Beverly Hills home of Tyrone Power and Annabella, while playing a game of sardines.
 She had walked through a door believing it to be a closet, but instead, it led to a stone staircase to the basement.

 In 1948, Niven met and married Hjördis Paulina Tersmeden (née Genberg, 1919–1997), a divorced Swedish fashion model.
 He recounted their meeting:

+According to friends, the relationship between Niven and Hjördis was turbulent.

-In 1960, Niven bought a chalet in Château-d'Œx near Gstaad in Switzerland for financial reasons, living near expatriate friends that included Deborah Kerr, Peter Ustinov, and Noël Coward.
-It is believed by some that Niven's choice to become a tax exile may have been one reason why he never received a British honour.
-However, Kerr, Ustinov, and Coward were all honoured.
+In 1960, Niven bought a chalet in Château-d'Œx near Gstaad in Switzerland, living near expatriate friends including Deborah Kerr, Peter Ustinov, and Noël Coward.
+It is believed that Niven's choice to become a tax exile may have been one reason why he never received a British honour.
+However, Kerr, Ustinov, and Coward were honoured.
 A 2009 biography of Niven contained assertions that he had an affair with Princess Margaret, who was 20 years his junior.
-He also became close friends with William F. Buckley and his wife Pat; Buckley wrote a memorial tribute to him in Miles Gone By (2004).
+He also became close friends with William F. Buckley Jr. and his wife Pat; Buckley wrote a memorial tribute to him in Miles Gone By (2004).

-Niven divided his time in the 1960s and 1970s between his chalet in Château-d'Œx and Cap Ferrat on the Côte d'Azur in the south of France.
+Eventually Niven divided his time between his chalet in Château-d'Œx and his home at Cap Ferrat on the Côte d'Azur in the south of France.

-Death
+Death and legacy

-In 1980 Niven began experiencing fatigue, muscle weakness and a warble in his voice.
-His 1981 interviews on the talk shows of Michael Parkinson and Merv Griffin alarmed family and friends; viewers wondered if Niven had either been drinking or suffered a stroke.
+In 1978, Niven began experiencing weight loss, and by 1980 general fatigue, muscle weakness, and slurred speech.
+His interviews on the talk shows of Michael Parkinson and Merv Griffin alarmed family and friends; viewers wondered if Niven had either been drinking or suffered a stroke.
 He blamed his slightly slurred voice on the shooting schedule of the film he had been making, Better Late Than Never.
-He was diagnosed with amyotrophic lateral sclerosis (ALS, also known in the USA as "Lou Gehrig's disease") later that year.
-His final appearance in Hollywood was hosting the 1981 American Film Institute tribute to Fred Astaire.
+He was diagnosed with ALS in 1980.
+His final appearance in Hollywood was hosting the 1981 American Film Institute tribute to his old friend Fred Astaire.

-In February 1983, using a false name to avoid publicity, Niven was hospitalised for 10 days, ostensibly for a digestive problem; afterwards he returned to his chalet at Château-d'Œx.
-Though his condition continued to worsen he refused to return to the hospital, a decision supported by his family.
-He died at his chalet from ALS on 29 July, aged 73.
-David Niven was buried on 2 August 1983 in the local cemetery of Château-d'Œx.
+In February 1983, using a false name to avoid publicity, Niven was hospitalised for 10 days, ostensibly for a digestive problem.
+Afterwards, he returned to his chalet at Château-d'Œx.
+Though his condition continued to worsen, he refused to return to the hospital, a decision supported by his family.
+He died at his chalet on 29 July 1983, aged 73.
+Niven was buried on 2 August in the local cemetery of Château-d'Œx.